 A Grand Leap into the Age of Film

-Constructed at the rear of the building to reduce street noise for film screenings
+Later in 1929, the Turnage Theatre was constructed at the rear of the building to reduce street noise for film screenings

 • Seating for 432 guests in a palace-style layout